How to Start a Coffee Trailer Successfully

 What's the difference between a coffee trailer and a coffee truck?

-The main difference between a coffee trailer and a coffee truck is that another vehicle with a motor must tow a coffee trailer.
+The main difference between a coffee trailer and a coffee truck is that a coffee trailer must be towed by another vehicle with a motor.
 Therefore, you need an additional towing vehicle – such as a van, truck, or car.
 For safety reasons, you want a car with a big engine.
-You will need at least six cylinders, but eight would be necessary if you don't want to damage your vehicle.
+You will need at least six cylinders, but eight would be necessary if you want to avoid damaging your vehicle.

 Get The Ultimate Guide!